WORLD SOLAR NAVIGATION CHALLENGE

 Fernand Cuche - Conseiller d'Etat neuchâtelois, Vert

-The content of this website is copyright © and design copyright 1991 and 2006 Electrick Publications and NJK.
+The content of this website is copyright © and design copyright 1991 and 2019 Electrick Publications.
 All rights reserved.
-The bird logo and name Bluebird and Blue Max are trademarks.
+The name Bluebird and Blue Max are trademarks.
 The BE2 and BE3 vehicle shape and configuration are registered designs ®.
 All other trademarks are hereby acknowledged.
 Max Energy Limited is an educational charity.